World imports

 Return the attributes of an open file or directory.

-in POSIX, except that it does not return
+Note: This is similar to fstat in POSIX, except that it does not return

 device and inode information.
 For testing whether two descriptors refer to

-the same underlying filesystem object, use is-same-object
+the same underlying filesystem object, use is-same-object.
+To obtain

 additional data that can be used do determine whether a file has been

-modified, use metadata-hash
+modified, use metadata-hash.

-Note: This was called fd_filestat_get
+Note: This was called fd_filestat_get in earlier versions of WASI.

 Params